From BR Bullpen

 Todd Frazier was selected 34th overall by the Cincinnati Reds in the first round of the 2007 amateur draft.
 Baseball America declared him the top professional prospect in the Northern Region, and the publication also named Frazier a 2007 first team All-American.
 Frazier played shortstop for three seasons at Rutgers University, hitting 42 career home runs.
 His brothers, Jeff Frazier and Charlie Frazier, are also baseball players.
 Jeff made his major league debut with the Detroit Tigers in 2010, while Charlie spent five seasons in the Florida Marlins' system.

 Frazier first made headlines as a little leaguer in 1998, winning the Little League World Series as a member of Toms River East.
 He struck out the final batter from the Kashima, Japan team to seal a 12-9 USA victory.
 Frazier finished the World Series tournament with a .600 average and 4 home runs.
+He was 4 for 4 with 3 runs and a homer in the finale and also tied the LLWS record with 8 walks for the tournament and tied the 44-year-old single-game record of four walks.

 The Colorado Rockies drafted Frazier in the 37th round of the 2004 amateur draft after he had a stellar high school career that included a .521 batting average during his senior season; the low selection was presumably because Frazier had opted to go on to college, as he chose instead to play for coach Fred Hill at Rutgers University.
 He was a Baseball America Freshman All-American, and hit .295/.392/.505 with 9 home runs and 19 stolen bases during his first collegiate season.
 Frazier hit .366/.471/.599 and tacked on 11 home runs during his sophomore campaign.
 He made the Big East Conference All-Conference team at shortstop.
 That summer, he joined the USA college national team.
 He hit .224 and slugged .368, the lowest average of any position player on a team that would win Gold in the 2006 World University Championship.